 - Psychological Studies

-In order to be eligible to take the internship course, students need to have completed a minimum of 60 credits with a 2.5 or higher GPA or a minimum of 45 credits with a 3.0 or higher GPA (as well as some foundational courses required by each major).
-The course is led by a faculty supervisor.
+In order to be eligible to take the internship course, students need to have completed a minimum of 60 credits with a 2.5 or higher GPA or a minimum of 45 credits with a 3.0 or higher GPA (as well as some foundation courses required by each major).
+The internship course is led by a faculty supervisor.
 Assignments vary depending on the course taken.
-This course is done while also working at the internship site.
+Students need to intern for a minimum of 140 hours to earn 3 credits.
 Final grade for the internship course is also determined by the faculty supervisor.